New COVID-19 testing options available by appointment only.*

 How to help prevent the spread of coronavirus

-- Follow social distancing guidance by maintaining 6 feet between people outside your family
+- Follow physical distancing by maintaining 6 feet between you and others

 - Wash your hands often